fin-cli/core-command/README.md

 		Path to zip file to use, instead of downloading from finpress.org.

 	[--minor]
-		Only perform updates for minor releases (e.g. update from FP 4.3 to 4.3.3 instead of 4.4.2).
+		Only perform updates for minor releases (e.g. update from FIN 4.3 to 4.3.3 instead of 4.4.2).

 	[--version=<version>]
 		Update to a specific version, instead of to the latest version.
 Alternatively accepts 'nightly'.

 	[--force]
-		Update even when installed FP version is greater than the requested version.
+		Update even when installed FIN version is greater than the requested version.

 	[--locale=<locale>]
 		Select which language you want to download.